voucherifyio/voucherify-openapi/docs/webhook-introductions/events-campaign-promotion_tier-enabled.md

-The `EVENTS.CAMPAIGN.DISABLED` event indicates that the campaign is temporarily or permanently inactive and cannot be used during that period.
+The `EVENTS.CAMPAIGN.PROMOTION_TIER.ENABLED` event indicates that the promotion tier was enabled.

 > 📘 Webhook documentation
 >